 Think.
 Reflect.
 Dream.
 Imagine.

-Those were the words emblazoned on a card that were packed along-side a Bull & Stash journal I received the other day.
+Those were the words emblazoned on a card that was packed alongside a Bull & Stash journal I received the other day.

 Now you see, being that I run this website, I am ALWAYS connected.

 But nevertheless, my screen time is a near-constant in my life.